RobotLocomotion/drake-ros/drake_ros_examples/README.md

-# Drake ROS Viz
+# Drake ROS Examples

-This package provides abstractions to simplify the visualization of a Drake scene using `rviz2`.
+This is a collection of examples built around `drake_ros` libraries' C++ and Python APIs.

 ## Building